devskale/python-utils/packages/ofs/README.md

 # OFS (Opinionated Filesystem)

-A Python package for accessing, editing, and navigating opinionated filesystem structures designed to organize tender documents (Ausschreibungsdokumente) and bidder documents (Bieterdokumente) in a standardized, efficient manner.
-This structure facilitates AI-assisted legal analysis, ensuring modularity, easy navigation, and integration with processing tools.
+A comprehensive Python package for managing opinionated filesystem structures designed to organize tender documents (Ausschreibungsdokumente) and bidder documents (Bieterdokumente) in a standardized, efficient manner.
+This structure facilitates AI-assisted legal analysis, document processing, and metadata management.

+## Key Concepts

 - **Ausschreibungsdokumente**: Documents created and published by the contracting authority to inform potential bidders about the tender.
 They include performance descriptions, participation conditions, contract terms, and deadlines.
 - **Bieterdokumente**: Documents submitted by bidders, including offers, price sheets, suitability proofs, and possibly concepts or technical solutions.
+- **Index Files**: `.ofs.index.json` files that track document metadata, parsing status, and categorization.
+- **Metadata Files**: JSON files containing project information, criteria, and document metadata.

-The structure supports local and remote storage (e.g., via WebDAV) and is optimized for processing pipelines like PDF to Markdown conversion.
+The structure supports local and remote storage (e.g., via WebDAV) and is optimized for processing pipelines like PDF to Markdown conversion with comprehensive indexing and metadata management.

 ## Supported File Types